sebastiendonadio/devopsmlops/chapters/15-chapter13.md

 # 13 - Evaluating Fairness

 In this thirteenth chapter, we discuss ML model fairness.
-This Is an important topic for ML ethics, specifically bias.
+This is an important topic for ML ethics, specifically bias.
 Now that you know how to build, deploy, test, and monitor ML models, you may need to ensure that your ML model is fair.
 Specifically, in this chapter you will be able to:

 -   Understand what is bias and what is fairness in ML models
 -   Learn how to detect bias in ML models